confirm/PhpZabbixApi/README.md

 ### Basic usage

-To use the PhpZabbixApi you just have to load `ZabbixApi.class.php` and you're ready to go:
+To use the PhpZabbixApi you just have to load `ZabbixApi.class.php`, create a new `ZabbixApi` instance, and you're ready to go:

 ```php
 <?php